moatboy/moatboy.github.io/docs/NVDA.md

 ---
-title: NVIDIA (NVDA)
+title: NVIDIA Corporation (NVDA)
 layout: default
 nav_order: 3
 ---

-# NVIDIA
+# NVIDIA Corporation
 {: .fs-9 }

 {: .label .label-purple }

-Moat: 3/5
+Moat: 4/5

+{: .label .label-blue }

+Management: 4/5

 {: .label .label-yellow }

-Pessimistic value: $350 B
+Pessimistic value: $315 B

-NVIDIA is a dominant player in the growing accelerated computing industry, with a strong focus on graphics processing units (GPUs) and related platforms.
-While the company has established a clear leadership position in several key markets,  the evolving nature of technology and competition warrants a degree of caution.
-Thus, we assign NVIDIA a narrow moat rating of 3/5, reflecting its current strength but also acknowledging potential challenges ahead.
+NVIDIA's business model, based on graphics processing units (GPUs), has evolved from a niche gaming market to a dominant force in several high-growth sectors, including data centers, professional visualization, and automotive.
+This diversification, coupled with a strong track record of innovation and a capable management team, has led to its impressive financial performance.
+However, a strict assessment of its moat and management necessitates a cautious, even pessimistic, perspective to avoid the pitfalls of overvaluation.
 {: .fs-6 .fw-300 }

 [Investor Relations](https://www.google.com/search?q=NVDA+investor+relations){: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 .mr-2 }